arjunv98/itp404-assignment1-ajax/README.md

 ### A Loading Spinner
 While the Ajax request is pending, show a loading indicator on the screen using one of these CSS spinners.

+### Submission
+Create a repo on GitHub called **itp404-assignment1-ajax** (named EXACTLY that) and upload your files.
+Send an email to the TA and myself with the GitHub URL.
+Failure to submit by the deadline will result in a 0.